Puerto Rico power grid braces for hurricane season

 Most power has been restored by the U.S. Army Corps of Engineers but the electricity grid remains unreliable, and suffered an island-wide blackout last month.

-For a graphic on power restoration after hurricanes, click tmsnrt.rs/2xvCFyU
+(For a graphic on power restoration after hurricanes, click tmsnrt.rs/2xvCFyU)

 “The whole world is very nervous about hurricane time,” said Rosalina Abreu Gonzalez, who lives near Mariana, on the eastern side of the island, where power has still not been restored.
 “There is a real concern - the government hasn’t provided an energy system that is more secure.”